-NASA’s groundbreaking open data policy provides unrestricted access to the more than 75 petabytes of Earth science data in NASA’s Earth Observing System Data and Information System (EOSDIS) collection.
+NASA’s groundbreaking open data policy provides unrestricted access to more than 90 petabytes of Earth science data in NASA’s Earth Observing System Data and Information System (EOSDIS) collection.
 NASA's Earth Science Data Systems (ESDS) Program ensures that these data are fully available to any user for any purpose, and promotes and facilitates the open sharing of all metadata, documentation, models, images, and research results along with the source code used to generate, manipulate, and analyze these data.
 The agency's underlying objectives are that openness of data is fundamental, security of these data is essential, and freedom and integrity for using these data are crucial.

 This page provides a deeper look at how ESDS defines open science and the evolving paradigm of open-source science, facilitates the unrestricted use of NASA Earth science data, and supports agency-wide open science initiatives.